alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 **As a Solutions Architect, which of the following would you suggest as the MOST efficient solution to improve the application performance?**

-- ✅ **Enable Amazon DynamoDB Accelerator (DAX) for Amazon DynamoDB and Amazon CloudFront for Amazon S3**
+- Enable Amazon DynamoDB Accelerator (DAX) for Amazon DynamoDB and Amazon CloudFront for Amazon S3\*\*
 - Enable ElastiCache Redis for DynamoDB and ElastiCache Memcached for Amazon S3
 - Enable Amazon DynamoDB Accelerator (DAX) for Amazon DynamoDB and ElastiCache Memcached for Amazon S3
 - Enable ElastiCache Redis for DynamoDB and Amazon CloudFront for Amazon S3